beekiran00/El-Nino-Weather-Pridction/README.md

 The data is collected from UCI machine learning repository link: https://archive.ics.uci.edu/ml/datasets/El+Nino

+The data set is also available in the repository as a csv file.

 ## The Analysis and Prediction

 The notebook consists of analysis and prediction using python and high performance computing techniques like PySpark.